Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Creepy Narration.md

 A line drawn to keep you from asking
 What lies beyond it.

+The heart of the ocean beats at 45 pulses per minute.

 His words ran off the page,
 Like water,
 Like they were never meant to stay in this world.